jdluu/HotKeyViewer/docs/wiki/Home.md

 # Welcome to the HotKey Viewer Wiki!

 **HotKey Viewer** is a Stardew Valley mod that helps you visualize your keyboard inputs in real-time.
-It's perfect for verifying keybindings, streaming your gameplay, or analyzing speedrun inputs.

 ## Quick Links